zerosignalproductions/cPanel-2012-Theme/readme.md

 ## Notes ##
 You must install this file as a .tar.gz for it to work.
 Even if you download it from here make sure you rezip it before trying to upload.

+This theme has only been tested in the lastest versions of **Chrome** and **Firefox** in Windows 7.
+If there are any errors or bugs in other browers just let me know and I'll get them fixed.

 Coquette Icon Set by [DryIcons](http://dryicons.com)